Knee arthrodesis involves fusion of the knee surgically. Knee arthrodesis provides stable knee but at the cost of the motion of the knee.

 Usual concerns of patients after successful outcome are

 - The awkwardness of gait may cause public attention

 - Difficulty getting up after a fall.

-A proper preoperative counseling would reduce the anxiety faced in postoperative period.
+A proper preoperative counseling would reduce the anxiety faced in the postoperative period.

 A trial of preoperative long-leg immobilization can be done to make the patient assess himself if he could manage after a fused knee.

 Subscribe to our Newsletter and get latest publications on Musculoskeletal Health your email inbox.